Unniyappam

 • In a saucepan, add the grated or broken jaggery pieces.

-• Pour in about 25ml of water and place the saucepan over medium heat.
+• Pour 2 to 3 tablespoons of water and place the saucepan over medium heat.

 • Stir the mixture continuously as the jaggery melts.
 This helps to dissolve the jaggery evenly and prevents it from sticking to the bottom of the pan.